homemadearcade/zero/todo/BACKLOGTODO.md

 ACTUALy i think basically if EACH time you power on the game, a new game instance is given to the lobby, it should work a lot like reset.
 Host always does it and they send the new id to everyone.
 If clients get a new id theyll be like 'oh shit alright' Yes similar to sendResetGameEvent is sendPowerCycleGameEvent

 --

+Lobby.lobbyId
+game.gameId
+these can be my own custom ids and use them for urls instead of the mongodb ids